yesh2612/student-webdev-labs/reflection.md

 4) Were there other exercises that might have helped you learn this week’s topic a little better?
 A) Despite containing just one exercise, I completed this lab with ease, drawing on my previous experience in running accessibility tests from both previous labs and homework 1.
 This week's topic has further solidified my foundational understanding of the subject matter.

+04-Flexbox Lab Exercise

+ 1) Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+ A) I relied on the instructional videos available in the Canvas playlist to ensure that all the values were correctly assigned.
+This exercise proved to be somewhat challenging, particularly because making the necessary adjustments for each flex container required a considerable amount of time and attention to detail.

+ 2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+ A) Working on the flexbox task was quite demanding but enlightening, particularly in understanding new CSS concepts such as the application of flex-flow.

+3. Was there something that you wish had been explained better?
+A) The instructional videos provided a comprehensive understanding of the concepts.
+Initially, applying these concepts in practice was tough, but repeatedly viewing the lectures and attempting the exercise several times eventually led to a thorough grasp of the material.

+4) Were there other exercises that might have helped you learn this week’s topic a little better?
+A) I'm gradually becoming more familiar with its properties.
+The exercises assigned this week have been particularly informative, enhancing my understanding of CSS.
+I find this exercise to be an excellent learning tool.

 ### Accessibility
 01-HTML Lab Exercise